 Not Offering Tap Water

-The post raises (and partially answers) one of the most popular questions asked by foreign visitors to Spain - is water from the tap OK to drink?
-The short answer, as can be seen from the fact that the blogger from Madrid Me Mata ordered it, is 'yes'.
-On the other hand, your body needs to get used to a country's water and many tourists report that what they drink from Spanish taps, it doesn't always agree with them for the first couple of days.
-Also, even if the tap water is drinkable, that doesn't mean it's necessarily nice - in Granada the local water tastes as good as mineral water, in Valencia it's not particularly pleasant.
+One of the most frequent questions asked by foreign visitors to Spain is whether water from the tap is OK to drink.
+Usually, it is.
+But, on the other hand, your body needs to get used to a country's water and many tourists report that what they drink from Spanish taps doesn't always agree with them for the first couple of days.
+Also, even if the tap water is drinkable, that doesn't mean it necessarily tastes good.
+In Granada, the local water tastes as good as mineral water, while in Valencia it's not particularly pleasant.

 And how about being charged for it?
 Is this legal?
 It seems that it is, though the practice is uncommon.
-However, the restaurant can only do so if if the charge is clearly indicated on the menu.
-Look for 'agua del grifo' on the menu, or some other indication that it is not bottled water.
-Furthermore, according to this article on ADN.es, tap water can constitute part of a "menu del dia".
-This means that if you order your meal and ask for, say, a Coke and some tap water, they could legitimately include the (cheaper) water in your meal and charge you for the Coke.
+However, the restaurant can only do so if the charge is clearly indicated on the menu.
+Look for agua del grifo on the menu or some other indication that it is not bottled water.

-How to avoid Difficult if you don't have good Spanish skills.
+How to avoid: Difficult if you don't have good Spanish language skills.

-As you can see from these examples, a genuine 'scam' is rare in Spanish restaurants, though some restaurants might try to be a bit 'clever' to make a bit more money out of you.
+As you can see from these examples, a genuine "scam" is rare in Spanish restaurants, though some restaurants might try to be a bit "clever" to make a bit more money.
 But this probably applies in your home country too.
 Stay smart and you'll be fine!